ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- it wi be bond in usin an e o e o eee ei e i a ea a e
-&quot;Fellow,&quot; said he leave the room I would never revisit Italy.
-This he re­
-in small caps.-Chicago Press.

-wish to be alone.
-&quot;Excuse me, sir,&quot; said Cuffee, draw-

-HIT.
-The North British Review,
-speaking of the prejudice against colorin iel u sti a a eoi­
-in the United States, says: &quot;It cannot ble for the silver.

-the Probate Court of Macomb county, the

-luge ne ta ae to to

-but not want of appetite, or apece, one third of the fine being devoted

-digu or te ooee e o e ei o e o ate ti

-ae a e a ee e eee  ee o e e i e e o

- seek the glittering thou of the editor, the news; for behold pinter who reported the proceedings.
+thou of the editor, the news; for behold pinter who reported the proceedings.

 we